 The RTA takes a capital markets’ approach to cultivating a long-term viable market for RTTs.
 Leveraging private capital is seen as essential to bring the deployment of RTTs to scale.

-The RTA currently has a geographical base in the Northeast parts of Northern America but welcomes stakeholders from other parts of the continent as well.
+The RTA currently has a geographical base in the Northeast parts of Northern America but welcomes stakeholders from all parts of the continent.

 The RTA seeks partnership with other RTT initiatives where the mission is shared and synergies can be achieved.

-Renewable thermal technologies (RTTs) harness renewable energy sources to provide heating and cooling services for space heating and cooling, domestic hot water, process heating, and cooking.
+Renewable thermal technologies (RTTs) harness renewable energy sources to provide heating and cooling services for space heating and cooling, domestic hot water, and process heating.

-You can get engaged in the RTA at several levels.
+You can get engaged in the RTA at different levels.

-- Participate in the discussion forum established for the RTA – gain and share insights from a vast and competent network in the renewable thermal field.
+- Participate in the RTA engagement platforms – gain and share insights from a vast and competent network in the renewable thermal field.

 Download our brochure!